K0v7/security/README.md

 # Security App
+## A a Java App developed to study how create an app with users authentication

+Language: Java

+Frameworks: Springboot 3 and JWT auth

-## A Springboot 3 App using JWT auth + PostgreSQL to register users.
+DataBase: Springboot 3 with JWT auth + PostgreSQL to register users.

 use the query `ALTER USER "postgres" WITH PASSWORD 'password';` to  set user and password to default